jeffb4real/ovensensorweb/README.md

 	(my-venv) $ ls

-__Note:__ It is possible and sometimes advisable to have two instances of the same virtual environment, within two separate terminal windows (aka command prompt or cmd.exe on Windows).
+__Note:__ It is possible and sometimes advisable to have two instances of the same virtual environment, within two separate terminal windows (aka Command Prompt or cmd.exe on Windows).
 See more on this below, under 'Running the Django Server'.

 ### Install Additional Python packages